We have developed our own SOC algorithm which is pretty basic at this stage.

 When any cell’s SOH < SOH_threshold

-SOH_thr value
+Threshold | SOH_thr value |

 Note: we should also monitor max-min differences between cells and have a threshold here too